150,000 new hepatitis cases reported each year in Pakistan: WHO

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: World Health Organisation (WHO) on Tuesday said that an estimated 8 million people are living with Hepatitis C - more than 10% of the world’s total, and another 4 million are estimated infected with Hepatitis B in Pakistan.
+ISLAMABAD: World Health Organisation (WHO) has said that an estimated 8 million people are living with Hepatitis C - more than 10% of the world’s total, and another 4 million are estimated infected with Hepatitis B in Pakistan.

 According to WHO, Pakistan is facing numerous challenges in hepatitis response as approximately 150,000 new cases are reported each year in the country.
 It added it has the highest prevalence of Hepatitis C (5%) globally and has the highest number of people suffering from HCV after China.